nightconcept/solivan-dev/src/routes/about/+page.md

 business administration.

-I started blogging back in the early days of Xanga as a teenager, moved over to WordPress for a bit, took a 10 year break, and am now back on Ghost as a 30-something adult.
-I re-started blogging as a means to practice and improve writing as the required writing for my MBA tapers off.
+I started blogging back in the early days of Xanga as a teenager, moved over to WordPress for a bit, took a 10 year break, tested Ghost as a 30-something adult, and am now on my self-made\* platform.
+I re-started blogging as a means to practice and improve my writing.
 Despite it being required and sometimes the topics being dry (labor mobiilty anyone?), I still enjoyed it.
 I also have always had this dream of being a writer when I retire only to realize that I am going to be a crappy writer if I don't start sooner.
-This ~~blog~~ digital garden is part of that effort to not be a crappy retired writer.
+This blog is part of that effort to not be a crappy retired writer.

 I will cover a wide variety of topics which include: politics, video games, writing, economics, technology, food, Stoicism, and non-fiction books.